hkyoxo/hkyoxo/README.md

 malay = ehh but still ok ^_^

-#1 rufus shinra fan lalala i love my dad and i love the turks a lot too,,
+#1 rufus shinra fan lalala and i love the turks a lot too,,

-selective sharing light yagami yume lalaaalaaaa
+non sharing rufus shinra yume selective sharing light yagami yume lalaaalaaaa

 whoever keep on unfollowing me i will find all of you. slash threat.